 Lateral Roma is an independent art space located in the Appio Latino district of Rome, Italy.
-Lateral Roma was founded by Geraldine Tedder and Mathias Ringgenberg a.k.a PRICE in October 2020 and is run by a team of artists and curators, currently: Marta Federici, Jazmina Figueroa, Tobias Koch, Camilla Paolino, Jacopo Rinaldi and PRICE.
+Lateral Roma was founded by Geraldine Tedder and Mathias Ringgenberg a.k.a PRICE in October 2020 and is run by a team of artists and curators, currently: Laura Cabezas, Marta Federici, Jazmina Figueroa, Camilla Paolino, Jacopo Rinaldi and PRICE; previously: Tobias Koch and Geraldine Tedder.
 We are a self-organized project broadening our program beyond exhibition formats into a wider field of exchange, production, and research.

 Lateral Roma’s programming is based on lateral thinking.
 Lateral thinking, as opposed to vertical thinking, is rooted in the erotic; it is fantastical, even irrational thinking that does not follow an obvious train of thought.
 It challenges routine, pattern, and norm, representing their symbolic resistance.
 It is playful, sometimes strange and surreal, and follows principles such as mistake/accident/humor: “You can park anywhere you like, as long as you like, as long as you leave your headlights full on”.